China stocks extend rally on market rescue measures, HK surges | Headlines

 China stocks extend rally on market rescue measures, HK surges

-** China stocks rose for a seventh straight session, while Hong Kong stocks advanced on gains in tech and financials as investors cheer policymakers' efforts to boost market confidence.
+China stocks rose for a seventh straight session, while Hong Kong stocks advanced as investors cheered policymakers' efforts to boost market confidence and support the struggling property sector. ** The blue-chip CSI 300 Index climbed 1.4% to close at its highest level since Dec.
+4, while the Shanghai Composite Index rose 1%.

-** The blue-chip CSI 300 Index grew 1.8% to its highest level since Dec.
-1, while the Shanghai Composite Index rose 1.7%. ** Hong Kong's Hang Seng Index surged 3% to hit a new high since Jan.
-2, and the Hang Seng China Enterprises Index gained 3.6%.
+** Hong Kong's Hang Seng Index gave up some of the early gains and ended 1.6% higher, while the Hang Seng China Enterprises Index gained 2.2%. ** China introduced a raft of measures after the Lunar New Year holiday to boost market sentiment.

-** China introduced a raft of measures after the Lunar Chinese New Year holiday to boost market sentiment and prop up the economy. ** The central bank announced a large-than-expected benchmark mortgage rate cut in response to weak housing demand.
+** The central bank announced a larger-than-expected benchmark mortgage rate cut in response to weak housing demand. ** China's housing authority said on Wednesday that 123.6 billion yuan ($17.20 billion) of development loans have been approved and 29.4 billion yuan have been issued under a special mechanism aimed at injecting liquidity into the crisis-hit property sector.

-** On Tuesday, China's stock exchanges said major quant fund Lingjun Investment had broken rules on orderly trading and barred it from buying and selling for three days as part of wider regulatory efforts to revive market confidence. ** This comes a day after the country's securities watchdog said it held a series of seminars with market participants who proposed tighter scrutiny of company listings and trading behaviour.
+** On Tuesday, China's stock exchanges said major quant fund Lingjun Investment had broken rules on orderly trading and barred it from buying and selling for three days as part of wider regulatory efforts to revive market confidence. ** Analysts said sentiment has been improving slightly.
+Foreign investors bought a net 13.6 billion yuan of A-shares on Wednesday via northbound trading, the biggest daily inflow since July 2023.

-** Automobile and real estate companies led the gains, adding 3.3% and 2.6%, respectively. ** In Hong Kong, tech giants jumped 4.5%, with index heavyweight Meituan surging 7%.
+** Food and beverage and real estate companies led the gains, adding 3.7% and 2.6%, respectively. ** In Hong Kong, tech giants jumped 2.7%.

+** HSBC Holdings was down 4% in Hong Kong after the bank reported

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)